ecrotty/Audit-AVD-Program-Usage/README.md

 - Administrator class: IT Admin, System Administrator, Network Admin

 You can customize these mappings by modifying the `$TitleToClassMapping` hashtable in the script.

+### System Process Filtering

+The script automatically filters out common system processes to focus on relevant user activity.
+The exclusion list includes processes like:
+- svchost.exe
+- RuntimeBroker.exe
+- explorer.exe
+- And other standard Windows system processes

+You can modify the `$ExcludedProcesses` array in the script to customize this filtering.

+## Performance Optimization

+The script implements several optimizations:
+- Caches user information to reduce Microsoft Graph API calls
+- Filters out common system processes early in the processing pipeline
+- Efficiently groups and summarizes data for meaningful analysis

 ## Contributing